fleetdm/fleet/handbook/engineering/README.md

 4. **Schedule manager interview**: Send the candidate a calendly link for 1hr to talk to you and screen them if they are a good fit for this role and our culture.
 5. **Schedule technical interview**: Send the candidate a calendly link for 1hr to talk to a senior engineer on your team where the goal is to understand the thechnical capabilities of the candidate.
 An additional engineer can optionally join if available.
 6. **Schedule DOPD interview**: Send the candidate a calendly link for 30m talk to the Director of Product Development @lukeheath.
-7. **Schedule CTO interview**: Send the candidate a calendly link for 30m talk with our CTO @zwass.
+7. **Schedule CTO interview**: Send the candidate a calendly link for 30m talk with our CTO @lukeheath.

 If the candidate passes all of these steps then continue with [hiring a new team member](https://fleetdm.com/handbook/company/leadership#hiring-a-new-team-member).